ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 !!! info "Basic Rifle Model"
     ![Basic Rifle](../../img/EditorManual/Weapons/steampunkRifle.png "The sort of thing you'd want at parties."){: .center}
-     You could use the model from the Basic Rifle in CORE Content as a weapon model or make your own by combining different props in CORE!
+     You could use the model from the Basic Rifle in Core Content as a weapon model or make your own by combining different props in Core!

-1. The first thing to do is to navigate over to **CORE Content**, and scroll down to the *GAME OBJECTS* section.
+1. The first thing to do is to navigate over to **Core Content**, and scroll down to the *GAME OBJECTS* section.
 Within **Gameplay Objects**, drag a **Weapon** into your project **Hierarchy** panel.

 2. A `weapon` in the **Hierarchy** includes two `Ability` Objects and a `PickupTrigger` beneath it--these objects are "children" of the "parent" weapon object.